 But is the only problem Corona Virus in 2020, or was there a systemic problem already?

 After the Greatest Bull Market during the last decade, the US employment ratio, the number of adults working, compared to the population is well below 2008 peak.
+As of January 2021, it is a disaster despite record money printing:

 We have other problems that are hidden by the recent calamities.
 A reason why the jobs picture still looks gloomy is that an unusually high number of people can’t find jobs even though they have been looking for a long time.
 About 2.1 million Americans have been unable to get a job for over half a year.
 The government calls these people the “long-term unemployed.”
 We stop counting them.